Reliable Agglomerative Clustering: Abstract

 \section{Abstract}

-We analyze the general behavior of agglomerative clustering methods, and argue that their strategy yields establishment of a new \emph{reliable} linkage at each step.
-However, in order to provide adaptive, density-consistent and flexible solutions, we propose to extract all the \emph{reliable} linkages at each step, instead of the smallest one.
-This leads to a new agglomerative clustering strategy, called \emph{reliable agglomerative clustering}, which similar to the standard agglomerative variant can be applied with all common criteria.
-Moreover, we prove that this strategy with the \emph{single} linkage criterion yields a minimum spanning tree algorithm.
-We perform experiments on several real-world datasets to demonstrate the superior performance of this strategy, compared to the standard alternative.
+Standard agglomerative clustering suggests establishing a new \emph{reliable} linkage at every step.
+However, in order to provide adaptive, density-consistent and flexible solutions, we study extracting all the \emph{reliable} linkages at each step, instead of the smallest one.
+Such a strategy can be applied with all common criteria for agglomerative hierarchical clustering.
+We also study that this strategy with the \emph{single} linkage criterion yields a minimum spanning tree algorithm.
+We perform experiments on several real-world datasets to demonstrate the performance of this strategy compared to the standard alternative.